 Connect your device to your PC in Fastboot mode as follows:

-NOTE: If your device is still connected and the blue LED lit from step 4.7 it is ok to keep it that way and skip to step 6.5 below.
+NOTE: If your device is still connected and the blue LED lit from step 4.7 we recommend disconnecting it from the computer at this point.
+Then continue from step 6.1.